 Each year the River Exchange hosts the Great River Clean-up in the fall, and the River Celebration! in late spring.
 We also host a series of informational gatherings on watershed sustainability.
-Check our Events Page for event dates and information.
+Check our News Page for event dates and information.

 Our members live throughout California and in other parts of the country.
 They share the common desire to see the spectacular rivers and watersheds of far northern California remain healthy and productive, and to be sustained for future generations to enjoy.

 We regularly partner with the following organizations and agencies:

 In June 2011, the River Exchange adopted its Vision 2020 Strategic Plan, which will guide our activities for the next 10 years.
 You can view our strategic plan in pdf format by clicking: Vision 2020 Strategic Plan